The Mission of St. Augustine's Church

 Bread for the World Institute: Urging national leaders to end hunger in our country and around the world

 A Just Harvest Soup Kitchen, St. Cyprian’s Pantry, Hillside Pantry, New Trier Pantry

 St. Augustine’s also helps financially by sending resources to support good work in our own community, in those nearby, and around the world.
 Last year we gave in support of:

-- Episcopal Relief and Development: Working locally around the world to save lives and transform communities
+Episcopal Relief and Development: Working around the world to save lives and transform communities

-- American Friends of the Diocese of Jerusalem: Building hope and peace by supporting education and health care in the Holy Land
+American Friends of the Episcopal Diocese of Jerusalem: Supporting education and health care in the Holy Land